Compare switcher mortgage deals in Ireland

 You just need to provide the property value, the mortgage amount and the repayment term.

-It varies depending on the lender and your individual circumstances, but you should allow somewhere between four to twelve weeks.
+It varies depending on the lender and your circumstances, but you should allow between four and ten weeks.

-Here are some things to consider to make sure you switch to the best mortgage and benefit from cheaper monthly repayments:
+Here’s what to consider to ensure you switch to the best mortgage and benefit from cheaper monthly repayments:

 Once you’ve chosen a mortgage offer, you can submit a request for free advice from a mortgage advisor who will guide you through the mortgage switching process from start to finish.